-UCAT deadlines to keep in your calendar
+UCAT deadlines and dates to keep in your calendar

 The UCAT is going ahead in 2021.
 Bookmark our live updates page for regular news.